Kobe Airport: Airlines and destinations

-Some international charter flights also use Kobe Airport.
-Although the airport's runway is not long enough to handle long-range flights to Europe and the Americas, it occasionally handles charters to China and other nearby countries.
+Kobe has two passenger terminals, with Terminal 1 serving domestic flights and Terminal 2 international flights.

-The Transport Ministry has capped scheduled domestic operations at 30 daily flights, and has banned international flights with the exception of private aircraft and "own use" charters, in order to prevent overcrowding in the area's airspace and to protect the growth of Kansai Airport.
+The Transport Ministry has capped scheduled domestic operations at 30 daily flights, and until 2025 banned international flights with the exception of private aircraft and "own use" charters, in order to prevent overcrowding in the area's airspace and to protect the growth of Kansai Airport.
 The flight caps have been a point of controversy with Kobe Airport supporters, who point out that the cap was calculated based on Kansai Airport operating twice as many frequencies as are currently offered: given the current traffic levels at Kansai, Kobe should be able to handle six or seven flights per hour.

+In April 2025, the new international terminal was opened and scheduled international flights commenced, although they are still technically operated on a "charter" basis.

 Statistics

 Ground and water transportation

-On February 2, 2006, Kobe Airport Station was connected to Sannomiya Station in central Kobe by an extension of the existing Port Liner automated guideway transit system, using 2000 series trains as well as some older 8000 series trains (older trains being gradually replaced by newer 2000 ones).
+On February 2, 2006, Kobe Airport Station was connected to Sannomiya Station in central Kobe by an extension of the existing Port Liner automated guideway transit system.
 Travel time to Sannomiya is 18 minutes.
-From Sannomiya, it is 21 minutes to Ōsaka Station and 51 minutes to Kyoto Station by JR special rapid express.
+From Sannomiya, it is around 20 minutes to Ōsaka Station and around 50 minutes to Kyoto Station by the Special Rapid Service on the JR Kobe Line and JR Kyoto Line.

-Kobe Airport is connected to Kansai Airport by the Kobe-Kanku Bay Shuttle (神戸-関空ベイ・シャトル), a high speed ferry which completes the airport-to-airport journey in 31 minutes for ¥500 for visitors to Japan.
+Kobe Airport is connected to Kansai Airport by the Kobe-Kanku Bay Shuttle (神戸-関空ベイ・シャトル), a high speed ferry that completes the airport-to-airport journey in around 30 minutes.

-There are bus services to Shin-Kobe Station (on the San'yō Shinkansen), Sannomiya Station, and Kōbe Station in 25–38 minutes.
-A single trip to Shin-Kobe Station costs ¥330.
+There are bus services to Shin-Kobe Station (on the San'yō Shinkansen), Sannomiya Station, and Kōbe Station every 25–40 minutes.